dmccoystephenson/librdkafka-testing-with-confluent-cloud/README.md

 3) Type cmake .
 4) Type make
 5) Return to the project directory
-6) Set required environment variables and alter the config file if necessary
+6) Set required environment variables and alter the config file if you are loading the config in from a file.
 7) Type make

 ## Environment Variables